lvalencia/luisvalencia.dev/luvle-site/README.md

 ```

 It means the browsers Playwright uses to automate E2E testing are not installed on the machine.
-To install them, from the project root run:
+To install them, from this project run:

 ```
 yarn playwright install